bjpop/gurita/README.md

 # Overview

-This program plots tabular data from input CSV (or TSV) files.
-Output plots are in PNG format.
+Hatch is a program for plotting tabular data on the command line.
+It takes input from CSV or TSV files and produces high-quality plots in PNG files as output.

+It is designed to be fast and convenient, and is particularly suited to data exploration tasks.
+Input files with large numbers of rows (> millions) are readily supported.

-Hatch supports the following plot types:
+The following plot types are provided:
  * Histograms (regular and cumulative)
  * Distributions (box, violin, strip, swarm and boxen)
  * Scatter plots